prakharmrsl/easypcceo.github.io/pages/budget-pcs/budget-pcs.md

 On a budget, $500 is often the amount of money that I recommend people spend.

 You are still spending a relatively small amount on the PC, but it is still enough to buy powerful and efficient parts.
+This is the best cheap gaming PC you'll find for $500.

 [$500 Gaming PC](/budget-pcs/500/){: .big-button}